mdublin/Infinity-WhiteFox-Keyboard-Mac-Layout/README.md

-This layout is intended to work with Infinity WhiteFox 65% keyboard for Mac.
+This layout is intended to work with the Infinity WhiteFox 65% keyboard for Mac.

 ![Infinity WhiteFox 65% keyboard:](https://github.com/mdublin/Infinity-WhiteFox-Keyboard-Mac-Layout/blob/master/IMG_7388.jpg)